Tommaso93/StatisticalLearning_MSSM_analysis/readme.md

 This repository contains the code written and the plots produced for the TMVA multivariate analysis.

-NB: In order to reproduce the results, the ROOT framework with TMVA must be installed: https://root.cern.ch/downloading-root contains the binary of the latest version (v6.18/04) and the instruction for the installation
+NB: In order to reproduce the results, the ROOT framework with TMVA must be installed: https://root.cern.ch/downloading-root contains the binary of the latest version (v6.18/04) and the instruction for the installation.

 ## List of the files cointained in this repository